Mobiray/unity-di/README.md

 }
 ```

-3. Add this Installer to the first Scene
+3. Add this Installer to every scene where you want these dependencies to be injected.

-4. Use [Inject] annotation
+4. Use [Inject] annotation for injecting to method or constructor:
 ```csharp
 public class Player : MonoBehaviour
 {